titobsala/Raska/USER_GUIDE.md

 ---

-This user guide covers all the features and capabilities of Rask, including the comprehensive Interactive TUI system with project switcher, phases management, time tracking, and all CLI functionality.
+This user guide covers all the features and capabilities of Rask, including the comprehensive Interactive TUI system with project switcher navigation fixes, phases management, time tracking, and all CLI functionality.
+Recent improvements have resolved navigation freezing issues for a smoother user experience.

 For quick reference, see the main [README](README.md).
 For issues or feature requests, please visit the [GitHub repository](https://github.com/tito-sala/rask).

-**Happy project planning with the Interactive TUI!** 🎯 🖥️
+**Happy project planning with the enhanced Interactive TUI!** 🎯 🖥️